 4. Often victims say they had suspicions, but ignored them.
 Pay attention to red flags.

 5. Evaluate your own weaknesses.
-Are you vulnerable because you’re seeking a certain lifestyle or status and willing to cut corners to get it?
+Are you vulnerable because you’re seeking a certain lifestyle or status and are willing to take shortcuts to attain it?